datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 ~~~
 {: .sql}

-we get
+We get

 ![Villages](../fig/SQL_06_villages.png)

 The problem with allowing free-form text quite obvious.
 Having two villages, one called 'Massequece' and the other called 'Massequese' is unlikely.

-Detcting this type of problem in a large dataset can be very difficult if you are just 'eyeballing' the content.
+Detecting this type of problem in a large dataset can be very difficult if you are just 'eyeballing' the content.
 This small SQL query makes it very clear,
 and in the OpenRefine lesson we provide approaches to detecting and correcting such errors.
 SQL is not the best tool for correcting this type of error.